near/nearcore/book/src/README.md

-The guide is organized as a collection of loosely coupled chapters -- you don't need to read them in order, feel free to peruse the TOC, and focus on interesting bits.
+The guide is organized as a collection of loosely coupled chapters -- you don't need to read them in order, feel free to peruse the TOC, and focus on the interesting bits.
 The chapters are classified into three parts:

 * [**Architecture**](./architecture/index.html) talks about how the code works.
   So, for example, if you are interested in how a transaction flows through the